What kind of light can pierce a world shrouded in conformity?

 “Have you ever watched the jet cars race on the boulevards…?
 I sometimes think drivers don’t know what grass is, or flowers, because they never see them slowly… If you showed a driver a green blur, Oh yes!
 He’d say, that’s grass!
 A pink blur!
 That’s a rose garden!
 White blurs are houses.
 Brown blurs are cows.”

-~Ray Bradbury, Fahrenheit 451, about nature (Character: Clarisse McClellan), Theme: Observation, Part 1: The Hearth and the Salamander, Page 6
+(Character: Clarisse McClellan about nature), Theme: Observation, Part 1: The Hearth and the Salamander, Page 6

 How does Clarisse’s observation challenge her society?
-Clarisse’s critique of speed-obsessed drivers highlights her mindfulness in a rushed world.
+Clarisse’s critique of speed-obsessed drivers highlights her mindfulness in a world that is often rushed.

 “Bet I know something else you don’t.
 There’s dew on the grass in the morning.”

-~Ray Bradbury, Fahrenheit 451, about nature (Character: Clarisse McClellan), Theme: Wonder, Part 1: The Hearth and the Salamander, Page 7
+(Character: Clarisse McClellan about nature, Theme: Wonder, Part 1: The Hearth and the Salamander, Page 7)

-Clarisse’s delight in morning dew reflects her appreciation for life’s overlooked beauty.
+Clarisse’s delight in morning dew reflects her appreciation for the overlooked beauty of life.

 “He said hello and then said, ‘What are you up to now?’
 ‘I’m still crazy.
 The rain feels good.
 I love to walk in it.’
 ‘I don’t think I’d like that,’ he said.
 ‘You might if you tried.’
 ‘I never have.’
 She licked her lips.
 ‘Rain even tastes good.’
 ‘What do you do, go around trying everything once?’ he asked.
 ‘Sometimes twice.’”

-~Ray Bradbury, Fahrenheit 451, (Characters: Clarisse McClellan and Guy Montag), Theme: Joy, Part 1: The Hearth and the Salamander, Page 19
+(Characters: Clarisse McClellan and Guy Montag, Theme: Joy, Part 1: The Hearth and the Salamander, Page 19)

 Clarisse’s sensory enjoyment of rain showcases her vibrant, experimental approach to life.